jmswaney/thesis/source/17_conclusion.md

 required for comparative studies, then eFLASH may be used in combination with the scalable image processing pipeline.
-By combining eFLASH and our scalable image processing pipeline, neuroscientists will be able to study their brain models without dissecting predetermined brain regions.
+By combining eFLASH and our scalable image processing pipeline, neuroscientists will be able to study their brain models quantitatively without dissecting predetermined brain regions, which may help to understand the brain as a complete biological system.

 Using MAP, neuroscientists will be able to more easily quantify synaptic details using confocal microsopy.
 Several labs are currently using MAP for such analyses